 |North East/North West||7% loss|

-The angle of your roof doesn’t massively effect your system’s production.
-To get the best production, your roof should be pitched at the same degrees as the latitude of your location.
+To get the best production from your panels, your roof should be pitched at the same degrees as the latitude of your location.

 For example, Brisbane’s coordinates are as follows – Latitude 27°25’S – Longitude 153° 9′ E.

 This means that the best roof pitch is 27 degrees which is about what most roofs are.

 If your pitch is different to this, don’t worry, for every 5 degrees difference from this, you lose 1% production.
 So if the panels were laid flat, you’d only lose about 5% production.